Here are some troubleshooting steps to try before using Safe Mode:

 In Windows Vista, 7, 8 and 8.1, right-click the program name and select Uninstall or Uninstall/Change.

-Windows might ask if you want to remove the program.
+Windows will probably ask if you want to remove the program.
 Click Yes.

 If the program can be removed, its uninstaller will start.
 Follow its instructions and select "Uninstall" or "Remove" when needed.